 Now, why is everyone there?
 Thirteen bankers in one room.
 Ego.
 It’s like everyone getting a trophy for participation.

 The thing is, the kid who did all the work for the meeting, probably isn’t there.
 That poor soul is still stuck in his cubicle crunching numbers and wiping those tears wondering why they didn’t take him.

 Raise your hand if that’s happened to you.

 What do we do about all this, other growing a back bone?
 Somewhere in my tenth year I picked up a copy of Marcus Aurelius and Seneca.
 The stoics helped me out.

 If your ego’s been getting bashed, I highly recommend you check them out and go google Warren Buffett and his inner scorecard.
 Good luck.
 And it’s ok cry.

-The author is a former Goldman Sachs managing director and blogger at the site What I Learnt on Wall Street.
+The author is one of a group of senior bankers who blog at the site What I Learnt on Wall Street.

 Have a story or comment you’d like to share?
 Contact: email@example.com

 Photo credit:crying boy by kobiz7 is licensed under CC BY 2.0